the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 // [String: "Robin Wieruch"]
 ~~~~~~~

 As you can see from the output, this creates a string instance rather than a string primitive.
-While the former is rarely used in JavaScript, the latter, called **string literal** in this case, will be your bread and butter.
+While the former is rarely (or never) used in JavaScript, the latter, called **string literal** in this case, will be your bread and butter.
 Equivalents are boolean literal and number literal which you have used before, but also object and array literals as you will get to know later.
-However, both ways to create a variable of a certain type can be used almost interchangeably in most situations which raises the important fact that primitives can be more powerful beings by using their respective counterparts (e.g. `String()`).
+However, both ways to create a variable of a certain data type can be used almost interchangeably in most situations which raises the important fact that primitives can be more powerful beings by using their respective counterparts (e.g. `String()`).

 With this knowledge, we can explain how properties (e.g. `length`) and methods (e.g. `toUpperCase()`) work on primitives: If a developer accesses a method on a string for example, JavaScript with the help of type coercion creates a more powerful `String` as counterpart where we can access the method (or properties).
 When the method has been called, this counterpart gets discared and we are left with only the primitive again.
 However, as the following example shows, we cannot retrace this behavior properly by using logging and the `typeof` operator: